ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 ## Types

-Céu is statically typed, requiring all variables, events, and other entities to be declared before they are used in programs.
+Céu is statically typed, requiring all variables, events, and other [storage entities](../storage_entities/#storage-entities) to be declared before they are used in programs.

 A type is composed of a [type identifier](../lexical_rules/#identifiers), followed by an optional sequence of [pointer modifiers](#pointer) `&&`,